tpoisot/ScientificComputingForTheRestOfUs/content/_index.md

 {{< callout opinion >}}
 People who think it's OK to criticize others based on their choice of language, OS, text editor, etc, should go home and think about what they did.
-They should not make themselves a cup of tea; tea is for good people.
 {{< /callout >}}

 "Warnings" are points that can be important, but not necessarily as a novice.
 It